-High aldosterone – hyperaldosteronism is due to too much aldosterone production by the adrenal glands.
-In this article, you will learn what are symptoms of too much aldosterone, various types of hyperaldosteronism, diagnostic tests including high aldosterone to renin ratio.
+High aldosterone (hyperaldosteronism) is due to too much aldosterone production by the adrenal glands.
+In this article, you will learn the symptoms of too much aldosterone, various types of hyperaldosteronism and diagnostic tests including high aldosterone to renin ratio.
 In addition, you will learn about the treatment of elevated aldosterone levels.

-Elevated level of aldosterone gives rise to high blood pressure and low potassium in the blood.
+An elevated level of aldosterone gives rise to high blood pressure and low potassium in the blood.
 Typically, high blood pressure due to hyperaldosteronism is difficult to control with medications.
-For this reason, a patient may suffer from the complications of uncontrolled hypertension such as stroke, congestive heart failure, and chronic kidney failure.
+For this reason, a patient may suffer from complications of uncontrolled hypertension such as stroke, congestive heart failure, and chronic kidney failure.